 Voilà!
 You get news from the ground up, instead of the top down.
-You hear news and commentary from community and global activists, university professors, scientists, book authors, and grassroots policy makers — experts whose life’s work has been devoted to an area of political or social importance.
+You hear news and commentary from community and global activists, university professors, scientists, book authors, and grassroots policy makers — experts whose life’s work have been devoted to an area of political or social importance.
 They’re the thinkers and doers who offer well-considered insights and solutions to our problems.
 You can’t be fully informed, until you give them a listen.

-Fairness Doctrine… (1949–87)… required licensed radio and television broadcasters to present fair and balanced coverage of controversial issues of interest to their communities, including by devoting equal airtime to opposing points of view… Also, candidates for public office were entitled to equal airtime.~ Matt Stefon, Britannica.com
+[The] Fairness Doctrine… (1949–87)… required licensed radio and television broadcasters to present fair and balanced coverage of controversial issues of interest to their communities, including by devoting equal airtime to opposing points of view… Also, candidates for public office were entitled to equal airtime.~ Matt Stefon, Britannica.com

 Our press was protected by the First Amendment — the only business in America specifically protected by the Constitution — not primarily to amuse and entertain, not to emphasize the trivial and the sentimental, not to simply “give the public what it wants”–but to inform, to arouse, to reflect, to state our dangers and our opportunities, to indicate our crises and our choices, to lead, mold, educate and sometimes even anger public opinion.~ John F. Kennedy, Presidential Library & Museum

-The Value of a Progressive Perspective
+The Value of the Independent Progressive Perspective

-Second, a progressive perspective goes beyond the liberal view.
+Second, an independent progressive perspective goes beyond the liberal view.
 Progressives support economic justice, in addition to human rights and dignity-for-all.
 While liberals do support human rights, they are fiscally conservative.
-Since economic opportunity is the component that gives real teeth to protected rights, it’s a major dividing issue between progressives and liberals.
+Since economic opportunity is the catalyst that gives real teeth to protected rights, it’s a major dividing issue between progressives and liberals.
 The other financial divide is Big Money in politics.
 Progressives see it as nothing less than legalized corruption.
 Liberals are often comfortable with Big Money and oblivious to any deleterious impact it has on democracy.
 Liberal news programs (much like many conservative news outlets) are aligned with the wealthy status quo, that is, The Establishment.

-Finally, progressive news outlets consider peer-reviewed science to be a highly reliable and objective source of information.
+Finally, independent progressive news outlets consider peer-reviewed science to be a highly reliable and objective source of information.
 Referring to the much-flaunted “climate debate,” for example, we may argue that good science (or the lack of it) is a distinguishing characteristic between the progressive viewpoint and the conservative viewpoint.

 Evaluating a News Source

-- Is it factually accurate?
+- Is it factually correct?

 - What is the context?
 (A quote taken out of context, for instance, may be misleading.)